12. Certified subset¶

 Remove the non-compliant function(s) and rewrite the code to maintain the semantics.

-Contact Ferrous Systems to discuss the option of adding your desired function(s) the certified subset.
+Contact Ferrous Systems to discuss the option of adding your desired function(s) to the certified subset.

 Keep using the function(s), but prove safety yourself.
 See Use uncertified core functions.